 As you can appreciate, many people aspire to being a veterinary nurse, and so this qualification is very competitive.

 There are several pre-requisites for the Certificate IV in Veterinary Nursing.
-For more information visit the Entry tab on our Certificate IV in Veterinary Nursing overview page.
+For more information visit the Course Entry tab on our Certificate IV in Veterinary Nursing overview page.

 However, many nurses may begin their careers in the veterinary industry, working as animal attendants or volunteering their time at a veterinary hospital.
 Over time, if they are competent and show ability and aptitude, they may then have the opportunity to become trained in other areas of animal care, including basic veterinary nursing tasks.
 However these tasks must always be carried out under supervision of a qualified veterinary nurse or veterinarian.